• Alfred M. Hallmark

 Picture

-Named for Nuestra Señora del Refugio Mission.
-County seat is Refugio.
-Refugio seemed like a kind of sleepy gulf coast county, we have mostly been here on the weekends and there never seems to be much happening.
-That has not always been the case, the battle of Refugio happened here and the are several very old large Texas ranches are in this area also.
+Refugio County is named for Nuestra Señora del Refugio Mission.
+The county seat is Refugio.
+Refugio seems, to me, like a kind of sleepy gulf coast county, we have mostly been here on the weekends and there never seems to be much happening.
+That has not always been the case, the Battle of Refugio happened here and the are several very old large Texas ranches are in this area also.

 Amon B. King's Men